tsubasakong/mcp-hfspace/README.md

 # mcp-hfspace MCP Server

 Easy connect to HuggingFace Gradio Spaces.
 Minimal configuration needed, simply add your spaces to the arguments and go!
+If no spaces are specified, connects to `black-forest-labs/FLUX.1-schnell` image generator by default.

 ## Basic setup